logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceData.md

 ```

 ### -DeviceGroupName
-Specifies the name of the device group to export data for.
+The name of the device group to export data from.
-This parameter is mutually exclusive with the DeviceId, DeviceDisplayName, DeviceHostName, and DeviceGroupId parameters.
+This parameter is part of a mutually exclusive parameter set.

 ```yaml
 Type: String